anishxyz/daily-pennsylvanian-basic-scraper/README.md

+## 34th Street Magazine Scraper

+This scraper extracts headlines from 34th Street Magazine's website.
+Key modifications:

+- Changed target URL from thedp.com to 34st.com
+- Updated HTML selector from "frontpage-link" to "headline-link" class
+- Added text cleaning with .strip() to remove whitespace
+- Changed output file to "data/34st_magazine_headlines.json"
+- Updated documentation to reflect the new target website

+The scraper follows the same workflow: fetch the webpage, extract the headline text from the featured article, and store it in a JSON file with timestamps for tracking changes over time.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).